nickknw/nickknowlson.com/_posts/2008-12-16-vim-as-an-ide.markdown

 ---
 layout: post
 title: Vim as an IDE
+description: Short article on using vim as an IDE.
 ---

 (**\*\*Old post alert\*\*** This is an old post I dug up from sometime around college)